Evgeniya Rodina: 2018–2019: Top 70 debut

 Rodina qualified for Wimbledon and then made it to the third round where she defeated No. 10 seed Madison Keys.
 In the fourth round, she lost to Serena Williams 2–6, 2–6.
 She got her best new ranking of No. 71, her previous career-high ranking of No. 74 last held on 28 February 2011.

 2022–2023: Comeback

-After more than two years of absence from the tour and the major events, she made her comeback at the 2022 US Open under a protected ranking.
-She defeated Martina Trevisan in the first round but lost to Ajla Tomljanović after the Aussie staged a come-from-behind win.
+After more than three years of absence from WTA Tour and major events, she made her comeback at the 2022 US Open under a protected ranking.
+She defeated Martina Trevisan in the first round but lost to Ajla Tomljanović when the Aussie staged a come-from-behind win.

+She entered the 2023 Australian Open also under a protected ranking but lost to qualifier and debutante at this major, Katie Volynets.

+She again used protected ranking to enter the WTA 1000 Indian Wells Open and the Miami Open, where she defeated Alizé Cornet and Bernarda Pera, respectively, and at the Charleston Open, the Rosmalen Open, and the Bad Homburg Open.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2023 Indian Wells Open.
+Current through the 2023 Miami Open.